 What is peripheral neuropathy?

-In peripheral neuropathy, the peripheral nerve cells, known as neurons, get damaged or destroyed.
+In peripheral neuropathy, the peripheral nerve cells, known as neurons, get damaged.
 This affects how different neurons communicate with each other.
 It also affects the communication between the affected nerves and the central nervous system (comprising the brain and the spinal cord).
 Neuropathy can be limited to just one nerve or can affect an entire nerve type or a combination of nerves in a particular region.

 Peripheral neuropathy will present itself differently based on the nerves affected.
 There are three types of peripheral nerves.
 These are: